Security Risks Posed by Terrorist Threats Should be Discussed at Tourism Conference

 Ambassador Curtis A. Ward

 At the “Sixth Ordinary Meeting of the CARICOM Legal Affairs Committee”, Kingstown, St. Vincent and the Grenadines, 14-15 November 2002, I warned the Attorneys General of CARICOM member states of the devastating effect an act of terrorism on the tourism sector in any Caribbean country would have on the entire region’s tourism sector.
 I referred to reports out of Bali, Indonesia of the tourists having vanished from that popular exotic island following the bombing of a night cub there a month earlier which killed over 150 Australian tourists.
 I confirmed this when I visited Bali 17-18 December 2002 to speak at a “Conference on Combating Money Laundering and Terrorist Financing” where I found all of the hotels, beaches, restaurants, and shopping arcades totally deserted.
 Bali’s tourism sector remained severely impacted over a year later and only began to return to normalcy slowly thereafter.
-The question therefore is whether Caribbean tourism can survive and recover from a similar terrorist attack in any Caribbean country; whether the Caribbean tourism sector has the resilience to withstand and recover from a similar occurrence.
+The question, therefore, is whether Caribbean tourism can survive and recover from a similar terrorist attack in any Caribbean country; whether the Caribbean tourism sector was sufficiently resilient to withstand and recover from a similar occurrence.

 Despite urging CARICOM Attorney’s General in 2002 to enact appropriate anti-terrorism laws and anti-terrorism capacities, it took more than ten years for some Caribbean countries to respond, and many are still lagging behind international standards in anti-terrorism capacity building.
 I must therefore suggest that any conference on sustainable tourism, especially taking place in the Caribbean, should take into consideration the risks to the tourism sector of a possible terrorist act which is not a remote possibility.
 Travel and tourism are considered soft targets for terrorists to exploit and every effort must be made to thwart these nefarious acts.
-If we fail to acknowledge these possibilities by simply ignoring them we are doing a major disservice to the tourist sector.
+If we fail to acknowledge these possibilities by simply ignoring them, we are doing a major disservice to the tourist sector.
 The economic repercussions for Caribbean countries will be severe.

 To simply argue that the Caribbean region is far removed from terrorist hot spots around the world is a failure to understand the terrorist phenomenon.
 With the dismembering of core ISIS in Iraq and Syria there will be increased threats of terrorist acts in areas that have so far escaped untouched.
 ISIS sympathizers will seek targets wherever they can be found.
 The Caribbean cannot be viewed as safe in the future because it may appear to be safe now.
 In a previous article on The Ward Post I warned about future threats posed by returning foreign terrorist fighters (FTFs) to the region.
 It might be a trickle now but their numbers will grow, and they will seek to carry out their cowardly nefarious activities against easy targets in the region.
 Assuredly, they will seek out the most vulnerable targets.
 Cowards inevitably do.